 He may also have reduced energy levels and excessive panting which may lead to decreased activity and need to rest.
 You may notice general weight loss in your dog and swollen

 Your vet will be able to diagnose your dog through X-rays, blood and urine tests to rule out any other medical conditions.
-The vet may also conduct a heartworm test and ultrasound for conclusive diagnosis.
+The vet may also conduct a heartworm test and ultrasound for a conclusive diagnosis.
 After this, your vet will recommend the necessary treatment for your dog.
 These might include medication to correct irregular heartbeats as well as slow the fluid accumulating in the lungs.

 In severe cases, the vet may recommend surgery to correct the faulty valves.
 In addition, you may need to change your dog’s diet into a low-salt diet to manage the condition.

 Heartworms can actually be life-threatening if left untreated since they can clog the heart.
 Well, they actually live in the dog’s body, and if not treated, they might cause critical heart conditions.
 One thing for sure is that it is quite manageable to treat heartworm disease but difficult.
-The best approach for this is to prevent the diseases.
+The best approach for this is to prevent diseases.

 The diseases are transmitted through mosquito bites, especially in areas with wildlife.
 The parasite is deposited into the host’s body.
 It can last up to 7 months before the worm becomes an adult, which will cause your dog medical problems.